check-spelling/check-spelling/README.md

 ## Overview

 Everyone makes typos.
-This includes people writing documentation and comments, but it also includes programmers naming variables, functions, apis, classes, and filenames.
+This includes people writing documentation and comments, but it also includes programmers naming variables, functions, APIs, classes, and filenames.

 Often, programmers will use `InitialCapitalization`, `camelCase`,